 Compulsive.
 It’s not the kind of trait that will get you a wink on a dating app.
 But let’s re-frame this: people who have a compulsive personality have a lot to feel good about–if they manage their energies well.
 Let’s remove the judgement about compulsive tendencies and find a more productive and satisfying way to live them out.
 Let’s find the meaning in the compulsive style.

-But they can also become work-addicted, rigid, judgmental, sanctimonious, mean, angry, rushed and miserly.
-They can become over-zealous about doing things the right way and seethe with resentment if you don’t go the extra mile just as conscientiously.
+But they can also get carried away and become work-addicted, rigid, judgmental, sanctimonious, mean, angry, rushed and miserly.
+They can become over-zealous about doing things the “right” way and seethe with resentment if you don’t go the extra mile just as conscientiously as they do.

 Evolutionary Psychology and Adaptive Traits of the Compulsive Personality: What’s it For?